Spring is finally here and anyone who isn’t still buried under snow from the winter storms can feel the better weather as it starts to warm up.

 Most people never give a single thought for their vents and ducts, but every puff of conditioned air in your home travels through these channels.

 Now take a look at your vents.

 We strongly suggest taking down your vent covers and vacuuming the ducts as best you can.
-If this isn’t for you, we offer duct cleaning and recommend it every 10 years.

 4) Check the Breaker